bronson/table_differ/README.md

 changes in related tables, you should snapshot and diff them individually.

 Records in `added` and `changed` are regular ActiveRecord objects -- you can modify their attributes and save them.
-Records in `removed`, however, can't possibly be backed by a database object and should be treated read-only.
+Records in `removed` aren't database-backed records (obviously) and should be treated as read-only.

 Changed records include an `original_attributes` hash.
 For example, if you changed a record's name from 'Nexus' to 'Nexii':